gajus/moa/README.md

 All models extend `Gajus\MOA\Mother`.
 Mother attempts to reduce the number of executions that would otherwise cause an error only at the time of interacting with the database.
 This is achived by using the prefetched table attributes to work out when:

 * Accessing a non-existing property.
-* Setting proprety that does not pass derived and custom validation logic.
+* Setting proprety that does not pass derived or custom validation logic.
 * Saving object without all the required properties.

-Furthemore, Mother is keeping track of all the changes made to the object instance. `UPDATE` operation will exchange only modified properties.
+Furthemore, Mother is keeping track of all the changes made to the object instance. `UPDATE` query will include only the properties that have changed since the last synchronisation.
 If object is saved without changes, then `UPDATE` query is not executed.

 > If you know a negative downside of the behaviour described above, please [contribute](https://github.com/gajus/moa/issues/1) a warning.

-Delete operation will remove the object reference from the database and unset the primary key property.
+Delete operation will remove the object reference from the database and unset the primary key property value.

 ### Hierarchy